addy1997/COVID-19-Resources/README.md

 ### This repository contains a curated list of resources for constructing mathematical models and doing analysis on COVID-19.
 ![Template](https://github.com/addy1997/COVID-19/blob/master/AITaskForcev2.png)

-These resources are made out of the list posted on our [slack channel](https://www.linkedin.com/feed/update/urn:li:activity:6652004847895793664/).
+These resources are made out of the list posted on our [slack channel](https://www.linkedin.com/feed/update/urn:li:activity:6652004847895793664/) created by [Mr. Vincent Boucher](https://ca.linkedin.com/in/montrealai?trk=public-post_share-update_actor-text).

 ## Problem Statement